 Continuous Integration is best understood as a development practice which involves the developers to integrate their working code into a shared repository (like an SVN, or a CVS) at frequent intervals to achieve a common objective.
 This concept was designed such to eliminate the occurrences of issues in the build lifecycle (in software development).
 With the concept of Continuous integration, there lies the need to have frequent builds.
 Rule of the thumb goes like this, there should be a build whenever there is a commit that occurs from a developer.

-Continuous integration also ensures that all the day to day development activities are integrated at a given point in time by compiling and building the project, for a well-tested and error free build.
+Continuous integration also ensures that all the day to day development activities is integrated at a given point in time by compiling and building the project, for a well-tested and error-free build.
 The basic idea behind this concept would then be to ensure that there are no compilation issues at the time of build as there can be many check-in’s from a lot of developers from the development team.
-This will ensure that there are no compilation related issues at an earlier stage than later when there is a desperate need of a build but would’ve failed because of a compilation error without the usage of Continuous integration technique.
+This will ensure that there is no compilation related issues at an earlier stage than later when there is a desperate need of a build but would’ve failed because of a compilation error without the usage of Continuous integration technique.

 Continuous Integration was originally invented or designed to use in conjunction with the automated unit test-cases written in a test driven development (TDD) environment.
 This means to run all the unit test-cases in the environment of the developer to ensure that all these unit test-cases are successful without any issues before checking-in any modified code from the developer’s machine to the central repository.
 This was an additional care taking step to avoid any build breaks on the working copy (available in the main stream) when the developers work on the same module.